-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts are paid.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing (including loan principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
-Recurring debt includes things like vehicle loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
+Recurring debt includes vehicle loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Mortgage Pre-Qualifying Calculator.

-Don't forget these are just guidelines.
-We will be happy to go over pre-qualification to help you figure out how much you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you figure out how large a mortgage loan you can afford.

-At Elite Financing Group, we answer questions about qualifying all the time.
-Call us: .
-Want to get started?
-Apply Now
+At Rick Brown, Elite Financing Group, we answer questions about qualifying all the time.
+Call us at 5122791520.